srid99/elementary-setup/INSTRUCTIONS.md

 ### Tweaks

 Using the Tweaks which can be found in Settings plug we can configure few things.
-Select the GTK and Metacity theme as `Arc` and the icons theme as `Moka-Ext` and the plank theme as `Orchis-Glass-Ext` or `TransparentExt`.
+Select the GTK and Metacity theme as `Arc` and the icons theme as `Custom-Theme` and the plank theme as `Orchis-Glass-Ext` or `TransparentExt`.
 Choose your favourite wallpaper (I prefer a dark one since it goes well with our Terminal opacity).

 In the plank settings, set the icon size to 32 and choose `Don't hide` option for hide mode option.